 Decorated with engraved leaves and animal decorations, and with a balance beam linking the outside of the covered playhouse, this fantastic structure at the north side of the Broadfields site offers great relief for walkers who have chosen hedgerows and meadows over the forest trail.

 With a couple of benches next to the playhouse, and a number of bird boxes in the trees nearby, this provides a perfect pausing point for kids young and old to run off some energy or listen to the sounds of nature.

-It is with regret that the Ants Nest and Trusty Oak are closed and won't be reopening.
+It is with regret that the Ants Nest, Trusty Oak and Sleeping Logs have been closed and removed.
 The equipment has succumbed to the many thousands of tiny feet - human and animal! - as well as the elements and has been declared unsafe.
-The structures are still found on the site, but are staked off - they will be dismantled soon.
-Please DO NOT attempt to play on these structures.

 Do you have anything to add to this page?
 Click below to submit your content.